System logs such as

 This example causes a log entry with the

 info severity to be written to the mail log, which is normally

 Jan 8 12:22:35 host-server cptech: cPTECH TEST

 If the test is not working then this means something else is wrong.
-For a final basic check, please make sure that your server has a valid socket file that Systemd uses under the following path:
+For a final basic check, make sure that your server has a valid socket file that systemd uses under the following path:

-If the file is missing simply issue the following 3 commands to allow it to rebuild:
+If the file is missing simply issue the following three commands to allow it to rebuild:

 systemctl restart systemd-journald.socket